ybabts/fswatcher/README.md

 # FSWatcher
 A simple event listener to listen for changes for the file system.
 Requires Deno read permissions to function.
-The current iteration of FSWatcher only supports single files, however recursive directory watching should be easy to implement.
+Has an option to recursively watch files in whole directories if you're into that.

 ## Import
 ```ts